-These apple cider blondies are soft, warmly spiced, and full of apple cider flavor!
+These apple cider donut bars are soft, warmly spiced, and full of apple cider flavor!
 Reduced apple cider in the dough makes all the difference.
-Top with a sprinkle of sugar for an apple cider donut-like crunch.
+Top with a sprinkle of cinnamon sugar for extra crunch on these apple cider blondies.

 Prep Time 30minutes

 ½cup (50g)rolled oats